 Flavius Lilly, PhD, MPH

-Flavius' interests in gerontology began as an undergraduate when he worked as a research assistant for the Fels Longitudinal Study.
-His interests in older populations continued during graduate school in public health and into his career as a hospital executive.
+Flavius is the Senior Associate Dean, Graduate School at University of Maryland, Baltimore (UMB).
 His research interests are in examining the physical environments and social inequalities of neighborhoods and their affect on the health and wellbeing of people as they age.

 Laura Girling, PhD, MS

-Laura Girling is a Research Scientist in the Center for Aging Studies at the University of Maryland, Baltimore County.
+Laura Girling is currently a post-doctoral fellow in the Department of Epidemiology and Public Health, Division of Gerontology at the University of Maryland School of Medicine.
+Previously she was a Research Scientist in the Center for Aging Studies at the University of Maryland, Baltimore County.
 Her research interests include memory disorders, dementia care, diabetes, qualitative analysis, and neuropsychological assessment She graduated in December 2015.
 Her dissertation is entitled, "The Conceptualization of Disease Control among Older Adults with Type II Diabetes."

 Lynn Miescier, PhD, MHA

 Lynn graduated in December 2015.
 Her dissertation was on "Advance care planning and family structure in late life."
 She works as a social scientist in the Center for Medicare & Medicaid Innovation (CMMI) at the Centers for Medicare & Medicaid Services (CMS).
 In addition to intramural research on hospice and long-term care, she works as part of the group evaluating new models in clinical care, community health, and payment and services delivery.

 Cristan is a post-doctoral fellow in the Drug Dependence and Epidemiology Trainee Program at the Johns Hopkins Bloomberg School of Public Health.
 She graduated in May 2016 after defending her dissertation, "Lifetime Drug Use and Mental and Physical Health at and Beyond Midlife."